 4. Models and Representation

-Stephen M. Downes is Professor of Philosophy at the University of Utah.
-He has published articles on philosophy of biology, the biology of human behavior, and scientific models.
-He is co-editor, with Edouard Machery, of Arguing About Human Nature (Routledge, 2013).
+Stephen M. Downes is Professor of Philosophy at the University of Utah, USA.
+He has published articles on the philosophy of biology, the biology of human behavior, and scientific models.
+He is co-editor, with Edouard Machery, of Arguing about Human Nature (Routledge, 2013).